Workiva/react_testing_library/doc/migration_guides/queries.md

 ## Best Practices

+See the [RTL Query docs][query-docs] for a full overview on how to use queries.

 ### Priority

 Based on the [Guiding Principles][guiding-principles] of React Testing Library, your test should resemble how users